aji-prod/tomato/README.md

   tomato version [number]       # show version 0.3.0;
   tomato (usage|help)           # this help message.

+  tomato -Syu                   # or any other short variant (-Syuu, -Suy,
+                                # ...), will update the tomato repository,
+                                # and the host system.

 options:
   tomato --rebuild-image        # build or rebuild the tomato Docker image;
   tomato --remove-image         # remove the tomato Docker image;